 - What if I have a nut allergy?

-- The chocolate shop and the bakery we stop at makes sweets both with and without nuts.
-Please specify which nuts you are allergic to, and we will make the appropriate taste substitutions wherever possible.
-For this tour, it is not a problem if we know in advance.
+- The chocolate shop makes sweets both with and without nuts.
+Please specify which nuts you are allergic to, and we will make sure an appropriate tasting option is available.

 - Should I give the guide a tip?

 - Tipping is customary in the industry especially if you had a great time and want to recognize the tour guide for a job well done.
-An $8 tip per person (approx. 15%) is appreciated if you are so inclined.
+A 15-20% tip is appreciated if you are so inclined.
 Guides do carry change.

 - What types of food are served on the tour?

-- We taste foods from a variety of establishments including ethnic eateries (Peruvian, Middle Eastern, Mexican, Asian Fusion), a gelato store, a French style bakery, and a handmade candy shop.
+- We taste foods from a variety of establishments including ethnic eateries (Peruvian, Middle Eastern, Mexican, Asian Fusion), a gelato store, and a handmade chocolate shop.
 We also stop for a tea tasting and an olive oil/balsamic vinegar tasting on the tour.

 - Are there any beverages served on the tour?